o-rostami/cooking/README.md

 capabilities to create and modify their recipes.
 The security part of project has been developed by spring security and jwt as access token(user should add jwt token to header as `Authorization` with the value of `Bearer token`)

-The postman collection including test of every request exists with the name of `coocking`
+The postman collection including test of every request exists with the name of `cooking.postman_collection`

 # Build docker image